RipperJ/RISC-V_CPU/README.md

 ```
 jal x1, SOME_LABEL # or some immediate value as address
 jalr x0, x1, 0 # only immediate value is allowed for the third parameter!
+               # by the way, this is equal to "jr ra" in its effect
+               # you can realize calling a function with "jal" and "jalr"
 ```
 * comments:
 ```